Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Rooms & Creatures**

 * Make rooms more random.
+* Roseic gas should interact more directly with inhaling, and give a lower glamour score if only standing in it.
 * Add more Epsilon cores to vary the runs.
 Massive tongue-whip with interesting pathfinding, shockwave that causes kerosene explosions.
 * lotus incense. sacrifice a legendary to mark the room with a respawn/recall point.
 * a gardener room that is completely peaceful but gets ridiculously hectic if the player dares step on a flower.